Our Verdict

 Exercise Quality

 The Tread is a high-end treadmill with the exercise quality to match.
-It has a relatively large running surface, a top speed of 12.5 mph, incline adjust up to 12.5%, and it integrates well with the Peloton app through its excellent touchscreen.
+It features a relatively large running surface, a top speed of 12.5 mph, and incline adjustment of up to 12.5%.
+Additionally, it integrates seamlessly with the Peloton app through its excellent touchscreen.
 It probably wouldn't be my first choice for truly hardcore runners, but it more than holds its own and works very well for the Peloton app's studio-style workouts.

-Considering the smaller-than-average footprint of the Tread, it has a nice-sized tread surface of 59 inches long and 20 inches wide.
+Considering the smaller-than-average footprint of the Tread, it features a nicely sized tread surface measuring 59 inches long and 20 inches wide.
 It's just a touch shorter and narrower than the largest models we tested, but likely adequate for most users.
 While I generally prefer the largest running surface I can find, I felt comfortable running at sprint speeds and was never constrained by the size of the Tread's running deck.
 A red line down the center of the belt is a nice touch that I found helps to keep you centered and less likely to wander toward the side rails.
 At a claimed weight of 290 lbs, this is a hefty and sturdy machine.
-It has a recommended user weight range of 105-300 pounds and it feels solid and stable underfoot with supple deck cushioning that helps to absorb impact while you walk or run.
+It has a recommended user weight range of 105-300 pounds, and it feels solid and stable underfoot with supple deck cushioning that helps to absorb impact while you walk or run.

-The Tread has a top speed of 12.5 mph which is more than adequate for most users, whether you're following along to a power walking class or one of the higher intensity sprint workouts, it's all the range most people should ever need.
-Using a rolling measuring wheel, I performed a speed-accuracy test with the belt running at 6 mph for one minute and found it to be within 3 feet of perfect.
-After performing this test several times, I calculated a margin of error of less than 0.5% which is quite impressive.
-The Tread has adjustable incline that increases in increments of 0.5% up to a maximum of 12.5% but does not decline.
-This adjustment range is smaller than some other models, but it is plenty for more moderate incline and hill training.
+The Tread has a top speed of 12.5 mph, which is more than adequate for most users.
+Whether you're following along to a power walking class or one of the higher-intensity sprint workouts, it's all the range most people should ever need.
+After performing our speed accuracy test several times, we calculated a margin of error of less than 0.5%, which is quite impressive.
+The Tread has an adjustable incline that increases in increments of 0.5% up to a maximum of 12.5% but does not decline.
+This adjustment range is smaller than that of some other models, but it is sufficient for moderate incline and hill training.

-While the real reason to get any Peloton equipment like the Tread is to use it with the Peloton app, you can also do manually controlled workouts.
+While the real reason to get any Peloton equipment, like the Tread, is to use it with the Peloton app, you can also do manually controlled workouts.
 Through the screen, you can choose the just run option, and do any type of workout your heart desires.
 There are also severalscenic run videos to watch and distract you while you tick off the miles.
-Realistically though, without the Peloton app, the Tread is just another treadmill, and a very expensive one at that.
+Realistically, without the Peloton app, the Tread is just another treadmill, and a very expensive one at that.

 Companion App/Connectivity

-Peloton's popular app is the star of the show, and they have spent years making it one of the best in the business.
-While it may be similar to many other apps, Peloton has done an outstanding job differentiating itself from the competition with the experience they provide.
-The Tread uses WiFi to connect to the app through its touchscreen and it is compatible with Bluetooth and ANT+ accessories like headphones, earbuds, and heart rate monitors.
+Peloton's popular app is the star of the show, and the company has spent years making it one of the best in the business.
+While it may be similar to many other apps, Peloton has done an outstanding job differentiating itself from the competition with the experience it provides.
+The Tread uses WiFi to connect to the app through its touchscreen, and it is compatible with Bluetooth and ANT+ accessories like headphones, earbuds, and heart rate monitors.
 Once connected, the Tread integrates seamlessly with the app, and you've got a world of live and on-demand studio-style workouts at your fingertips.

 There are several imitators, but no one has been able to replicate the experience that Peloton provides.
 With live classes daily and thousands of on-demand classes to choose from, there's a seemingly limitless supply of options.
-Peloton's production quality is also top-notch, with the best instructors in the business motivating you to push yourself and the engagement to keep you coming back for more.
-There are thousands of Tread-specific workouts from casual walks to high-intensity interval runs, and everything in between.
+Peloton's production quality is also top-notch, featuring the best instructors in the business who motivate you to push yourself and keep you engaged, encouraging you to come back for more.
+There are thousands of Tread- specific workouts from casual walks to high-intensity interval runs, and everything in between.
 Filters help you narrow down the countless options by workout type, duration, music genre, and instructor, to find the class that best suits your needs.
-Your in-workout metrics like speed, incline, distance, and heart rate are displayed on the screen, and there is an optional leaderboard to see how you stack up against other users.
-Peloton keeps track of your progress with a workout history, milestones, and streaks, plus you can sync to Strava and Fitbit to track and analyze your data.
+Your in-workout metrics, such as speed, incline, distance, and heart rate, are displayed on the screen, and an optional leaderboard allows you to see how you stack up against other users.
+Peloton keeps track of your progress with a workout history, milestones, and streaks.
+Additionally, you can sync with Strava and Fitbit to track and analyze your data.

 Peloton's app and instructors have created a huge user community and an almost cult-like following.
 For many people, the community aspect may also be a big draw.
 You can compete with other runners on the leaderboard or maybe even make new friends or followers, give high-fives, and even video chat with friends (when you're in the same class at the same time).
 When you're not in the mood for a run, the app has a variety of off-Tread workouts to choose from, with everything from strength training and pilates to yoga and meditation, so you can work on total body fitness and recovery.
 Of course, these studio-style workouts may not be for everyone, but if they are, the Peloton app is about as good as it gets.